 The IRS has relaxed some of its rules when it evaluates your future income, and how much income you can be earning today and still qualify for an Offer In Compromise.
 That said, this evaluation is best done by a tax professional who is experienced with the IRS’s formula.

-4. How Soon Can I Complete a Fresh Start Program?
+4. How Soon Can I Complete an IRS Fresh Start Program?

-6. Does the IRS post information about Fresh Start I can Read?
+6. Does the IRS post information about the Fresh Start program I can Read?

 YES.
 Information about the OIC program, including applicant qualifications, how to apply and steps to complete the application process, Form 656-B, Offer in Compromise Booklet and Form 656, Offer in Compromise, is available on IRS.gov.